Exclusive: Russian tech exec sues Buzzfeed for publishing unverified Trump dossier

 The lawsuit claims that the anti-Trump dossier, put together by a former British intelligence operative, falsely alleged that Gubarev was "recruited under duress by the FSB" and became a "significant player" in the Russian government operation to hack the Democratic National Committee.

-Gubarev's representative said the Russian executive filed a separate lawsuit in the United Kingdom against Christopher Steele, the former MI6 agent who, multiple sources tell CNN, compiled controversial opposition research against Donald Trump.
-CNNMoney has not verified the filing of that suit.
+Gubarev filed a separate lawsuit in the United Kingdom against Christopher Steele, the former MI6 agent who, multiple sources tell CNN, compiled controversial opposition research against Donald Trump.
+In it, the Russian executive claims Steele was "prepared to tarnish" him "without... conducting even the most basic attempt at verification."

 Although several news organizations had obtained the 35 pages of memos, BuzzFeed was the only one to publish them in full.